Skip to main content

 What does tv_listen_voice_indices do?

-tv_listen_voice_indices is the CS2 console variable that decides whose voice you hear while watching a demo through SourceTV.
-By default it is 0, which means you hear nobody.
-Its value is a 32-bit bitmask of spectator slots:
+It decides whose voice you hear while watching a demo through SourceTV.
+Its default is 0, and 0 means nobody.2

-• 0 - hear nobody (the default, and the reset value)
+• 0 - hear nobody, the default and the reset

-• any positive number - hear a specific set of slots
+• any other number - hear the specific set of slots whose bits are set

 SlotBit value